sorydima/REChain-/appimage/README.md

 # REChain AppImage

 REChain is provided as AppImage too.
-To Download, visit rechain.online
+To Download, visit online.rechain.network

 ## Building